Yamini2001/LeetCode-Solutions/README.md

   ## 1-bit and 2-bit Character
   Given a binary array bits that ends with 0, return true if the last character must be a one-bit character.

+  ## Keep Multiplying Found Values By Two
+  We are given an array of integers, nums.
+We are also given an integer original, which is the first number that needs to be searched for in nums.